 Good on Paper

-During the War, Iron Munro also met his first wife, the Young All-Star known as Phantom Lady.
+During the War, Iron Munro also met his second wife, Sandra Knight (the All-Star known as Phantom Lady).
 Before the two of them were married, Sandra conceived a child — which she never revealed to him.
 She confided only in the Atom, Al Pratt, who helped her give the child up for adoption.
 The hospital mistakenly put Al's name as father on the child's (Walter Pratt) birth certificate.
 (Manhunter v.3 #23)

 Munro settled in Florida with his friend, Roy Lincoln (the Human Bomb).
 There he eventually met the young hero Grant Emerson, aka Damage.
 Munro helped Emerson search for the identity of his biological parents (which Grant believed might be Munro and Knight).
 (Damage #6) Eventually they discovered that Damage was the son of the original Atom.

 Iron Munro continued to serve as an adventurer and apparently benefited from extended youth.
 During the massive war between Imperiex and Brainiac 13, the Justice Society’s Sand recruited an army of All-Stars, including Arn.
 (JSA: Our Worlds at War) Afterwards, he joined the Human Bomb and Damage in the Freedom Fighters.
 This group was doomed; Arn lost his good friend Roy when several of the F.F. were slaughtered by the Society.
 (Infinite Crisis #1)

 Sandra Knight eventually learned the fate of her first child, Walter Pratt.
 Pratt became a homicidal maniac, but his daughter, Katherine Spencer became Los Angeles' avenging Manhunter.
 Pratt died when he was cut in half midstream in teleporation.
 (Manhunter #19) Though Sandra met Kate Spencer, (#23) Arn remained unaware of this extension of his own family.